Vanshul-Dahiya/youtube_clone/README.md

 4. Push to the branch: `git push origin feature/new-feature`
 5. Submit a pull request

+## Tech Stack

+- React
+- Tailwind Css

 ## License

 This project is licensed under the [MIT License](LICENSE.md).

 ## Acknowledgments

-- This project is inspired by YouTube and developed using the YouTube Data API.
+- WatchMate is inspired by YouTube and developed to showcase key video streaming functionalities.

 ## Contact

 For questions or feedback, please contact [vanshuldahiya2002@gmail.com].